From John Hennessy, NPS (Click for prior series of post–Part One, Part Two, and Part Three):

 James T. Knox, born about 1844, was the son of miller and entrepreneur Thomas Knox, who lived in what is today the Kenmore Inn on Princess Anne Street.
 It was the elder Knox who purchased Planter’s Hotel after the war, and it would remain in the Knox family for decades.
 This background is important in two ways.
 First, James Knox likely knew the building and its environs as well as anyone alive in 1903.
 Second, James Knox, by virtue of his birth in 1844, may well have known first-hand of the use of the block in front of the hotel for slave sales.
 You’ll note that in his testimonial on the photograph, he went out of his way to assert the truth of Triplett’s claim.

 Yet another tidbit: a copy of the early 1862 sale noted in a comment by Noel Harrison.
-We now have four documented sales between 1854 and 1862.
+We now have

 In the face of this evidence in black and white, it might be useful to be reminded of exactly what these sales entailed.
-Here is a description of a slave sale in Fredericksburg in 1860 (its precise location unknown, but it’s not inconceivable that it was in front of the Planter’s Hotel, which was surrounded by the sorts of warehouses described by the teller).
+Here is a description of a slave sale in Fredericksburg in 1860 (its precise location unknown, but it’s not inconceivable that it was in front of the Planter’s Hotel, which was surrounded by the sorts of warehouses described by the narrator).
 It is from the WPA slave narrative of Fannie Brown, who was ten when she witnessed this scene:

 “I recollec’ one day I… went up close among de white folks gathered roun’ de warehouse peepin’ in through de windows to see de slaves.
 Den after a big crowd come roun’, I heard a nigger trader say, “Bruen…let my niggers out….”
 Jim, a big six-foot, tall slave, come out smilin’, and his shirt was took off, and den dey start exzaminin’ him.
 Dey jerked his mouth open an’ look at his teeth an’ den slapped him on his back, an’ den dey said, “Dis is a prime nigger.
 Look at dose teeth.”
 Somebody say one hundred dollars, another two hundred an’ so on ’till one thousand dollars was reached.
 Den Jim …. was handcuffed an’ put in de coffle wid de other slaves dat had been sol’